MEAT-Inc/SharpWrap2534/README.md

    -   Each of these methods are mapped using their pointer delegates for unmanaged access and when called, are passed through an API Marshall to convert them into managed types.
 -   For more information on each of the different packages inside this repository, go into each directory according to the name of the package.
 There's a README for each of them inside there.

----

-## **Installing SharpWrap**
-- SharpWrap can either be manually imported into a project using the DLLs (and debugging symbols for best results) under the releases page.
-Or, the package is published on Nuget for easy updates and other support.

-    ### Install from PackageManager CLI
-  - From the Nuget PackageManager CLI or other Nuget interface, run the following command.
-The package itself does not have any third party depenednecies so version conflicts should't be an issue any any point.

-    ` dotnet add PROJECT package SharpWrap2534 --version LATEST `
----

 ### **Development Setup**
 - If you're looking to help develop this project, you'll need to add the NuGet server for the MEAT Inc workspace into your nuget configuration.
 - To do so, navigate to your AppData\Roaming folder (You can do this by opening windows explorer and clicking the top path bar and typing %appdata%)